Jair Bolsonaro: Views on homosexuality

-Since then, Bolsonaro states he has nothing against gays and that he fights only the "gay kit" in schools.
+Since then, Bolsonaro states he has nothing against gays and that he only fights against the "gay kit" in schools.
 On 4 October 2018, for example, Bolsonaro said:

-Each person, after a certain age, owner of their acts, will take care of their life.
-For six-year-old children, it cannot be.
-A father does not want to come home and see his son playing with a doll by the influence of school.
+Each person, after a certain age, is responsible for their acts, and will take care of their life.
+For six-year-old children, this does not hold true.
+A father does not want to come home and see his son playing with a doll because of the influence of school.
 Homosexuals will be happy if I become president.

 That same month, shortly before the first round of the Brazilian presidential elections, he said: "We are going to make a government for everybody.
 For gays, and some gays are fathers, who are mothers.
 It is a work for everyone".
 After being elected president, when asked by William Bonner in the Jornal Nacional about what he would say to those who are more prejudiced and aggressive against gays, Bolsonaro replied: "The aggression against a fellow man has to be punished in the way of law.
 And if [such aggression is committed] for a reason like this, you have to have your sentence increased."